One year ago today, my cat passed away.

 I hope this post was helpful for you.
-If you are grieving a pet and you need someone to talk to, please do not hesitate to reach out to me on social media or at email@example.com.
-I am not a licensed mental health professional and cannot provide professional advice, but I will listen to your story if you need to share.
+If you are grieving a pet and you need someone to talk to, please do not hesitate to reach out to me.
+I am not a licensed mental health professional and cannot provide professional advice, but I will listen to your story if you need or want to share.

 If this post was helpful, please take a moment to share to Pinterest.